aptech/docs/docs/CR-denseToSpRE.rst

 ::

-    //Create a matrix of 1's and 0's with a 1 where the
+    // Create a matrix of 1's and 0's with a 1 where the
-    //corresponding element in 'x' is not equal to 0 mask = x ./= 0;
+    // corresponding element in 'x' is not equal to 0 mask = x ./= 0;

-    //Calculate the sum of 'mask', this is the number of
+    // Calculate the sum of 'mask', this is the number of
-    //non-zeros in 'x'
+    // non-zeros in 'x'
     nnz = sumc(sumc(mask));

-    //Divide the sum of the absolute value of 'x' by the number
+    // Divide the sum of the absolute value of 'x' by the number
-    //of non-zeros
+    // of non-zeros
     nzmean = sumc(sumc(abs(x)))/nnz;

 ::